mahtokamal/Computer_Hardware/Safety_lessons_PC.md

 At least 3,000 volts of static electricity must build up before a person can feel ESD.
 For example, static electricity can build up as you walk across a carpeted floor.
 When you touch another person, you both receive a shock.
 If the discharge causes pain or makes a noise, the charge is probably above 10,000 volts.
 Less than 30 volts of static electricity can damage a computer component.
 Static buildup discharges by touching a grounded object before touching any electronic equipment, also known as self-grounding.

+ESD can cause permanent damage to electrical components.
+Follow these recommendations to help prevent ESD damage:

+- Keep all components in antistatic bags until you are ready to install them.
+- Use grounded mats on workbenches.
+- Use grounded floor mats in work areas.
+- Apply antistatic wrist straps when working inside computers.

 # Computer Disassembly

 # Open the Case and Connect the Power Supply